codewithMafuz/movbixer/README.md

 ## Introduction

 Welcome to the Movbixer Project.
-This project is an app that allows you to explore millions of Movies, TV Shows, Casts, Crews, and many other entertainment features and functionalities.
-It provides short and quick videos of entertainment media.
+This project is an app that provides you to explore millions of Movies, TV Shows, Casts, Crews.
+It also provide many other entertainment features and functionalities like short and quick videos of entertainment media, Images and more.

 ## Contact